bkimball-livefront/github-sandbox/README.md

 ## Resetting Your Sandbox (Local Only)

+### Scenario 1: Clean up your working directory
-If you want a clean slate in your local clone of your fork:
+If you want a clean slate in your local clone of your fork (removes any uncommitted changes but keeps your fork's history intact):
 ```bash
 git checkout main
 git reset --hard HEAD